US Capital

 State Tax Burdens

 Principles and Effects of Subsidies: Impacts of subsides on market equilibria, deadweight losses in the long and short run, conditional marginal and lump sum subsides.
 Normative issues.
 Applications: farm subsidies, food stamps, rent subsidies, public education, and unemployment insurance.
-Data from the Statistical Abstract of the United States
+Data from the Statistical Abstract of the United States (Quiz 2)

 H: 5, 8